tendermint/tendermint/spec/abci++/abci++_methods.md

 * **Usage**:
     * Contains all information on the proposed block needed to fully execute it.
-        * The Application may fully execute the block as though it was handling `RequestFinalizeBlock`.
+        * The Application may fully execute the block as though it was handling the block execution calls(TODO rephrase this).
         * However, any resulting state changes must be kept as _candidate state_, and the Application should be ready to discard it in case another block is decided.
     * `RequestProcessProposal` is also called at the proposer of a round.
 The reason for this is to